aws-amplify/amplify-ui-swift-liveness/HostApp/README.md

    4. Choose **Review Policy**
    5. Name the policy
    6. Choose **Create Policy**
-7. Your backend environment should now be setup with two REST api to get a Liveness session and a Liveness session result.
+7. Your backend environment should now be setup with two REST api to get a Liveness session and a Liveness session result

 ### Troubleshooting tips
 1. Ensure permissions are set appropriately
-    1. Depending on your use case, `rekognition:StartFaceLivenessSession` should be allowed for your auth role or unauth role in IAM
+    1. Depending on your use case, `rekognition:StartFaceLivenessSession` should be allowed for your authenticated or guest user
+        * `amplify-<project_name>-<env_name>-<id>-authRole` for authenticated user
+        * `amplify-<project_name>-<env_name>-<id>-unauthRole` for unauthenticated user
     2. `rekognition:CreateFaceLivenessSession` should be allowed for the create session handler lambda role in IAM
     3. `rekognition:GetFaceLivenessSessionResults` should be allowed for the get result handler lambda role in IAM
+    4. Verify in AWS CloudWatch logs there are no `AccessDeniedException`.

 2. Ensure that your lambdas are deployed and starting.
-Logs can be view in CloudWatch logs
+Lambda logs are viewable in AWS CloudWatch
     1. In AWS Console, navigate to `AWS Amplify` Service
     2. Click to navigate to your Amplify App
     3. In the `Backend environments` tab, click on the `Functions` link to view all your lambda functions.
 There should be two that you created and pushed via the Amplify CLI